itsowaisiqbal/assignment_0/README.md

 Regarding the scene, I did not want to have a wall with 3 NFTs because that would just be a 180 degree experience and not a 6DoF and I always try to give that experience no matter how simple the scene is.
 A lot more could be done to improve it but this is what I was able to pull off.

 //APK
-I have also added the build .apk file in the root folder.
-It can be installed directly to the Quest 2.
+Please access the build file here -
+This can be installed directly to the Quest 2 and you can have the experience inside the headset.